 Copyright protection is created automatically and vested with the copyright owner.
 So how do you identify who the copyright owner is?
 In many cases, it is easy.
 I, as the author of this article, is the copyright owner.
 The photographer is the copyright owner of the photo, and the artist is the copyright owner of the painting etc. This rule would generally apply to most creators of copyright works.

-However, things get trickier if I employ someone to write this article for me.
+However, things get trickier if I employed someone to write this article for me.
 I am still the copyright owner as the employer of the author.
-However, if the author is not an employee but an independent contractor, it may depends on what the terms of the contract.
-The agreement may only transfer some rights to me with the author keeping other rights.
-The owner of copyright may not necessarily holds all right in the work.
+However, if the author is not an employee but an independent contractor, it may depend on the terms of the contract.
+The agreement may only transfer some rights to me, with the author keeping other rights.
+The owner of the copyright may not necessarily hold all rights to the work.

 The general rule is that the copyright rests with the creator(s) of the work.
 As a result, there may be more than one creator for people working together with joint copyright ownership.

-Each joint owner holds an undivided share in the copyright and may use or license the entire work to other people.
+Each joint owner holds an undivided share in the copyright and may use or license the entire work to others.
 However, that joint owner must account for profits from the use of work to the other owners.
 This makes the entire copyright management process extremely complicated.

-Joint ownership also comes with the right of survivorship, this means that the last person to outlive the other joint owners will own the copyright in whole.
-So joint owners may want to plan for management of their work and enter into a copyright ownership agreement in order for their family inherit a fair share of the copyright.
+Joint ownership also comes with the right of survivorship.
+This means that the last person to outlive the other joint owners will own the copyright as a whole.
+So joint owners may want to plan for the management of their work and enter into a copyright ownership agreement in order for their family to inherit a fair share of the copyright.

-This also leaves open the age old question of whether someone is an employee or an independent contractor, especially in the era of gig economy, where remote working, freelance and slash jobs are becoming the norm.
+This also leaves open the age-old question of whether someone is an employee or an independent contractor, especially in the era of the gig economy, where remote working, freelance and slash jobs are becoming the norm.
 Definitions of employees vary between different jurisdictions.
 Below are some common distinguishing factors:

 For an independent contractor agreement where the copyright is retained by the contractor, please see the below:

-If the copyright owner is the government, the work may be original and fixed but they are generally not protected by copyright.
-The works of U.S. government are generally in the public domain and most of the states have waived their claims to copyright.
+If the copyright owner is the government, the work may be original and fixed, but they are generally not protected by copyright.
+The works of the U.S. government are generally in the public domain, and most states have waived their claims to copyright.
 Many works of government are produced for public interest and are accessible by millions of people around the world.
 Even if the government has not explicitly waived its copyright, reproducing such work may well fall under the “fair use” exemption.

 Banksy often does his work on someone else’s wall without permission.
 So who owns the right to Banksy’s graffiti?
 The property owner would own the physical artwork itself, as part of the wall of the property.
 The owner has the right to remove the mural and even sell it.
 For Banksy, he owns the copyright to the mural as he is the creator.
 So he has the right to make copies and sell them to the public.

-Similar concept applies for NFT, which stands for a non-fungible token.
+A similar concept applies to NFT, which stands for a non-fungible token.
 NFTs use blockchain technology to represent items such as photos, videos, audio, and other types of digital files.
-Buyer of NFT would buy from the creator and tracked on blockchains as proof of ownership that is separate from copyright.
+Buyers of NFT would buy from the creator and track on blockchains as proof of ownership that is separate from copyright.

 For a copy of the NFT license agreement, please see below:

 Copyright can be transferred, bought and sold or simply given away.
-Copyright is separate from the ownership right of the physical artform, just like the example of Banksy.
-Selling a work does not normally include the sale of the copyright to the work, unless it is specifically agreed.
-Therefore the copyright would still reside with the creator, who would still have the right to make copies and sell to the public.
+Copyright is separate from the ownership right of the physical art form, just like the example of Banksy.
+Selling a work does not normally include the sale of the copyright to the work unless it is specifically agreed.
+Therefore the copyright would still reside with the creator, who would still have the right to make copies and sell them to the public.

 Any transfer or assignment of copyright should be made in writing.
 For an example of a copyright assignment agreement, please see below: